 Syntol Enhanced Immune-Probiotic

-Syntol AMD is a powerful, spore-based probiotic specifically designed to target yeast overgrowth, while providing enhanced immunity and microbiome health.
+Syntol AMD is a powerful, spore-based probiotic specifically designed to target yeast imbalances, while providing immune support and microbiome health.
 Its powerful probiotic formula promotes optimal intestinal conditions for healthy bacterial growth.
 Syntol is categorized as a synbiotic (pre+pro) with yeast cleanse for combining prebiotic, probiotic, and yeast targeting enzymes.

 Syntol’s dominant immune component is Bacillus subtilis or “B. subtilis”, a powerful spore probiotic that can withstand harsh intestinal conditions related to pH or temperature.
 Its ability to thrive in the intestinal environment improves the chances that these healthy bacteria will grow and maintain optimum levels of probiotics in the gut.
 B. subtilis on its own has shown a very strong ability to support healthy yeast levels .
 Research consistently shows that probiotics promote healthy digestive function by binding to certain organisms (e.g., yeast) in the intestines and decreasing their access to the body through the bloodstream [9, 10].
 Consequently B. subtilis can indirectly support the immune system by reducing its workload.